 Alternative Divorce Solutions Can Help

 Every parent should act in their child’s best interests, so it is undeniably frustrating when one parent refuses to cooperate and make the effort to reach an agreeable custody arrangement.
 If your ex failed to appear for your court-ordered child custody mediation session, be sure to retain aggressive legal representation.
-Our family lawyers at Alternative Divorce Solutions take these cases seriously and can help you take action to hold your ex accountable.
+Our team at Alternative Divorce Solutions take these cases seriously and can help you take action to hold your ex accountable.